twolodzko/extraDistr/cran-comments.md

 0 errors | 0 warnings | 1 note
 checking installed package size ...
-NOTE installed size is 20.4Mb sub-directories of 1Mb or more:
+NOTE installed size is 20.5Mb sub-directories of 1Mb or more:
-    libs  20.1Mb
+    libs  20.2Mb

 ## Reverse dependencies

+Reverse depends: vfcp
-Reverse imports: 	prophet
+Reverse imports: prophet, trend
 Reverse suggests: greta

 The dependencies are not affected.
-This is bug fix release and the previous interface of the functions wa not altered.

 ## Comments

 This is a bug fix release (see NEWS).
+One function was deprecated and renamed to more informative name.